AsherBarak/lego-ai-fun/GimpUtils/readme.md

   2. Reopen Gimp, the plug-in is now in the toolbar (select -> step1 / step2)
   3. In order to add the automation as a shortcut, hover your mouse on the automation button, and press your desirable shortcut
   ### Script part
-  1. Select the Rectangle of the white border
+  1. Select the Rectangle of the white border <br />
   ![image](https://user-images.githubusercontent.com/62891625/156514956-f3daa015-92ec-4c5b-bec0-582b63fb8be5.png)
   2. Click 'step1', enter the stage and the page numbers and click OK
-  3. Select Rectangle of each Lego part
+  3. Select Rectangle of each Lego part  <br />
   ![image](https://user-images.githubusercontent.com/62891625/156515273-b903a897-d4e0-43bc-82cf-d86236f1d9d6.png)
   4. Click 'step2', enter the partID and the quantity, and click OK
   5. In one file of csv you will have the border margin, the stage number and the page number,